Advanced c interview questions and answers

 Output: C

-Explanation: Here function display is passing pointer to array of characters and returning char data type.
+Explanation: The function display takes a pointer to an array of characters as a parameter and returns a data type of char.

 **s+=2